The Real 50 Trillion National Debt Exposed

 Bush's tax cuts account for 30 percent of the debt limit increases required during his presidency.
 Revenue losses from a recession and new spending to combat terrorism and for the war in Iraq are also responsible.

-Today the National Debt is 65 per cent of GDP (Gross Domestic Product), very close to the postwar high of 67 per cent in 1996.
+Today the National Debt is 68 per cent of GDP (Gross Domestic Product).

-The largest employer in the world announced on Dec.
+The largest employer in the world (United States Government), announced on Dec.
 15 that it lost about $450 billion in fiscal 2006.
 Its auditor found that its financial statements were unreliable and that its controls were inadequate for the 10th straight year.

 On top of that, the entity's total liabilities and unfunded commitments rose to about *$50 trillion, up from $20 trillion in just six years.